-Our People must notify the relevant state based child abuse report line as soon as practicable if they have a reasonable suspicion that a young person has been or is being abused or neglected.
+Our People must notify the relevant state based child abuse report line as soon as practicable if they have a reasonable suspicion that a young person has been or is being harmed, abused or neglected.
+This report is made by the individual who identifies the harm or risk of harm, abuse or neglect.